 Northways is an online exploration of the places that I lived and traveled through.
 I created the Northways Herbalism program around bioregionalism, which simply means organizing around an ecological region.
 I belong to North America.
-My indigenous roots are in Northern Europe, but my North American roots are in Appalachia reaching 10-13 generations back depending on which thread I trace, and I grew up in the mountains of southern California.
+My indigenous roots are in Northern Europe (300+ years ago!), my North American roots are in Appalachia reaching 10-13 generations back depending on which thread I trace, and I grew up in the mountains of southern California.
 Northways Herbalism is an accumulation of my studies in traditional and clinical herbalism, travels, experience in makeshift clinics, and disaster herbalism.

 Northways Herbalism is influenced by place and the desire to create a sustainable herbal practice that doesn’t rely on exotic plants or exploit unseen peoples and lands.
 Northways Herbalism focuses on plants and the layers of healing traditions from the northern hemisphere.
 Northways Herbalism is an online program with 12 monthly sessions to carry the principles of northern traditions through the seasons.

 The first layer yields Native American knowledge of native plants and the ease in which they adopted the use of plants imported by early European settlers and the ways their plant people protect native species.
 I learn from Native sources, through their written and spoken words and many hours of in-person practice at Standing Rock with the Medic Healer Council.